 We ask that you are available from mid-May through at least mid-August, with many guides staying on through early September.
 You will be required to have a minimum of Basic First Aid and CPR, but higher levels of medical skills and certifications are highly recommended.
-It is best to have this certification before training, but we can help you find a class as needed.
-Colorado River Outfitters Licensing Statutes and Regulations require all commercial guides to have received a minimum of 50 hours of on-river training by a qualified instructor.
+It is best to have this certification before the raft guide training, but we can help you find a class as needed.
+Colorado River Outfitters Licensing Statutes and Regulations require all commercial guides to have received a minimum of 50 hours of on-river whitewater rafting training by a qualified instructor.
 You should expect to have a total of 100+ hours of training by the time you do your certification run with guests.
-We have very little turn over at Performance Tours and we are primarily interested in hiring guides that are planning on guiding for more than one season.
+We have very little turnover at Performance Tours and we are primarily interested in hiring guides that are planning on guiding for more than one season.

 During training we will provide all the rafting equipment that is needed.
 After training river guides are expected to invest in their own personal equipment.
 We offer a competitive wage and a great work environment.
-Guides can choose to live on site at Performance Tours, or find their own accommodations.
+Guides can choose to live on site at Performance Tours or find their own accommodations.